CURRENT KJM Library Guidelines – April 2021

 Are library materials safe to use?

-All of our materials will have been quarantined for a minimum of 72 hours and/or sanitized before they are made available to the public, but we cannot guarantee that they will be virus-free.
+All of our materials are quarantined for a minimum of 48 hours and/or sanitized before they are made available to the public, but we cannot guarantee that they will be virus-free.
 Please take into consideration your needs and comfort level when deciding whether or not to use library materials.

 Do I need a library card?

 Yes, you must have a library card with the Bridges Library System to use our holds pickup service.
 If you have a temporary e-card, please call 920-478-3344 you will need to email us a photo ID for proof of address and our staff will create a card for you.
 We will place your new card in the bag with your materials when you pick them up.